PoCInnovation/Pool2025/P2P/day02/README.md

   > 💡 For these implementations we need to implement two mappings.

   > :warning: Don't forget to take a look of the requirements of each function.
-Look at the comments on top of each function to know what they do and what event they nned to emit.
+Look at the comments on top of each function to know what they do and what event they need to emit.

 - ### **Task 4: Implement transferFrom function**